atlassian-labs/data-center-terraform/docs/docs/README.md

     ![architecture](assets/images/jira/Terraform.png "Deployment")

+!!! tip "Cluster size and cost"

+    In the installation process, [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)
+    is installed in the Kubernetes cluster.

+    You can define the [initial cluster size](./userguide/CONFIGURATION.md#), i.e. the number of EC2 instances providing resources to the EKS cluster.
+This size is only initial and will be automatically adjusted depending on the workload resource requirements.

 !!! tip "Multiple deployments to a single cluster"

     Multiple DC products can also be provisioned to the same cluster.
 See the [Configuration guide](./userguide/CONFIGURATION.md#products) for more details